UBC-ORCA/fp4-gemm-accelerator/README.md

 convLC  x9, 7 // convolve A with  x9[31:28], A = rotrc(A) moves A left   (after: 2 inactive columns on right, 2 inactive rows on bottom)
 conv   x10, 0 // convolve A with x10[ 3: 0]                              (after: 2 inactive columns on right, 2 inactive rows on bottom)
 // write out T which holds the convolution results
+// 3 * 3 tile produces 6 * 6 results (results outside of this region are gibberish)
+// 5 * 5 tile produces 4 * 4 results (results outside of this region are gibberish)
+// 7 * 7 tile produces 2 * 2 results (results outside of this region are gibberish)
-// using up to 64 mvoMAC64, mveMAC64 instructions
+// these results must be saved to memory using st2MAC64 instructions
-// or up to 32 mv2MAC64, or st2MAC64 instructions
+// or they can be moved to integer registers using mvoMAC64, mveMAC64, mv2MAC64 instructions
-// NOTE: fewer instructions are needed if the last few rows/columns of T can be skipped
-//       e.g., only 6 * 6 results are valid, requiring 18 st2MAC64 instructions, when computing a 3 * 3 filter on an 8 * 8 tile

-// 1 kernel requires: 4 x mvA, 1 x zzMAC64, 18 x st2MAC64, plus 9 conv* instructions
+// one 3 * 3 kernel requires: 4 x mvA, 1 x zzMAC64, 18 x st2MAC64, plus 9 conv* instructions = 32 instructions total
+// in contrast, one 3 * 3 kernel would require 18 * 6 * 6 = 32 * 81 individual multiply or add instructions, plus 36 store instructions and many (repeated) loads and loop overhead

 // OPTIONAL THOUGHT:
 // if re-using the image tile with another convolution kernel (different 3x3 filter), it is possible to work backwards from the above